Many people opt to lease their car instead of buy it because of some of the conveniences that can come with this option.

 Securing an Auto Loan

 Doing your homework on a large investment, like an auto loan, is always a good idea.
 If you’re in the market for a new car, part of your research ahead of time should include checking your credit scores.
 Doing so will give you an idea of what terms and conditions you may qualify for when taking out a loan.
-You can do this by viewing two of your credit scores for free, updated each month, on Credit.com.
+You can do this by viewing two of your credit scores for free, updated every 14 days, on Credit.com.

 If your scores aren’t where you’d like them to be, you can work to improve them.
 You can get your free annual credit report at AnnualCreditReport.com and review the reports for any errors you may need to dispute.
 You can also take steps like paying down any credit card debt you may have and avoiding new credit inquiries while you work on rebuilding your credit.

 [Offer: Denied from a loan?
 It may be because of a low credit score due to errors on your report.
 Lexington Law can help you navigate the credit repair process so you can get back on track.
 Learn more about them here or call them at (844) 346-3296 for a free consultation.]